1 in 5 American workers has filed for unemployment benefits since mid-March

 No end is in sight for coronavirus-related job losses.

+The pandemic has ravaged the US labor market, and 1 in 5 American workers have now filed for first-time unemployment benefits since mid-March, when lockdown measures took effect across the country.

-Another 3.2 million Americans filed first-time claims for unemployment benefits last week, after factoring in seasonal adjustments, the Department of Labor reported Thursday.
+Another 3.2 million Americans filed initial jobless claims last week, after factoring in seasonal adjustments, the Department of Labor reported Thursday.

 Without those adjustments — which economists use to account for seasonal hiring fluctuations — the raw number was 2.8 million.